kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

  # Population genetics analyses

 ## Getting started

-First, download the files we will need from the course data folder on MCC to your R_project folder (on your local computer).
-Hint: use `scp` with wildcards for files with similar names.
+First, download the files we will need from the course data folder on MCC `/pscratch/kdu224_iceland_bootcamps2024/data` to your R_project folder (on your local computer).
+Hint: use `scp` to either download the entire folder or use wildcards to get files with similar names.
 * 9_merged_0miss_minDP2_100ind_5245snps.vcf
 * 9_merged_0.5miss_minDP1_100ind_257618snps.vcf
 * Bdor_populations.sed
+* Bdor_africa_sample_list.txt
+* Bdor_asia_sample_list.txt
 * swallowtail_ABBC_781ind_10microsat.str
 * swallowtail_ABBC_strata.txt